cvalenzuela/NOC_Intelligence-Learning/assignment3/README.md

 ![screenshot](./assets/icons/screenshot.png)

-Using a KNN algorithm this page tells based on where you click on the screen, if you should go see an art gallery or connect to wifi.
-To do so, it searches for the K1 nearest neighbor between NYC art galleries and wifi hotspots.
+Using a KNN algorithm this page tells you based on where you click on the screen, if you should go see an art gallery or connect to wifi.
+To do so, it searches for the K1 nearest neighbor of the position you selected and returns either a NYC art gallery or a wifi hotspot.

 It uses an Euclidean distance to get the distance from the current mouse position to all the points in the dataset.